jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (2) The provider, the funder, and the Ministry of Health must be advised, with respect to every person who is means assessed or whose means assessment is reviewed, whether the person has assets above the applicable threshold or, if the person's assets are equal to or less than the applicable threshold, what the person's weekly contribution from income is assessed as being.

 ### 149 Obligation to advise change of circumstances and right to apply for review
-(1) Every person listed in subsection (2) is obliged to advise the Department of any change in the financial or other circumstances of a person who has been means assessed, or of that person's spouse or partner, if the person—
+(1) Every person listed in subsection (2) is obliged to advise the department of any change in the financial or other circumstances of a person who has been means assessed, or of that person's spouse or partner, if the person—
   (a) knows or ought to know of the change of circumstances; and (b) knows or ought to know that the change might mean that the means assessment is no longer accurate.
 (1A) However, subsection (1) does not apply if—